JustRedneval/JustRedneval/README.md

+- Welcome to my Github account! 😊
-- 👋 Hi, I’m @JustRedneval 💜
+- 👋 Hello, I’m @JustRedneval 💜
 - 👀 I’m interested in architecture 📐 and coding 💻
 - 🌱 I’m currently learning Javascript and Python as a student
 - 💞️ I’m looking to collaborate on coding